Want to bet? Bet Slip Explained: Understand the basic concepts!

-There are two types of handicaps in sports betting: European Handicap bets are three way bets and thus provide three options: home win, draw and away win, unlike Asian Handicap that only come with two options: home or away, under or over etc.
+There are two types of handicaps in sports betting; European Handicap bets are three-way bets and thus provide three options: home win, draw and away win, whereas Asian Handicap only come with two options: home or away, under or over etc.

 Legal Bookies UK

 Although some punters prefer to head to the betting shops to place their bets, all professional punters wager online, so the offline vs online betting dispute can only have one winner.
 If you want to stay on the safe side of things mind the bookies that are licensed by the UK Gambling Commission, admitting that the best odds and higher limits can be found with other bookmakers, such as this one or this other one, with the former having an absolutely stellar reputation amongst pro punters.

 These are the best bookmakers in our experience:

 - Bet365 – Editor’s Pick.
 Every punter should register here – See Bonus